isaacnmm/pestpolicy-hugo2XX/content/posts/effective-ant-control-for-homeowners-in-eugene-or/index.md

 ####  Prevention Tips for Eugene Homeowners

-Preventing an ant infestation is the first step in effective ant [control](https://pestpolicy.com/ant-control-in-bellingham/).
-Here are some practical tips for homeowners in Eugene: 1. **Seal Entry Points**: [Ants](https://pestpolicy.com/ant-control-in-federal-way/) can enter your home through the smallest of cracks.
+Preventing an ant infestation is the first step in effective ant [control](https://pestpolicy.com/ant-control-in-bellingham/).Here are some practical tips for homeowners in Eugene: 1. **Seal Entry Points**: [Ants](https://pestpolicy.com/ant-control-in-federal-way/)can enter your home through the smallest of cracks.
 Inspect your homes exterior and seal any gaps or cracks in walls, windows, doors, and the foundation.

 Eugenes rainy weather can exacerbate these entry points, so regular checks are essential.
 2. **Eliminate Food Sources**: Ants are attracted to food and water.
 Keep your kitchen clean, store food in airtight containers, and promptly clean up spills and crumbs.
 Regularly take out the trash and keep garbage cans sealed.
 The abundance of outdoor food sources in Eugene, such as fruit trees, can also attract ants, so clean up fallen fruit promptly.
 3.